100sun/network/README.md

   2. every 10 secs: *B* peer *updates* its top 4 providers, starts sending chunks to A peer
   3. *A* peer *updates* its top 4 providers

-## Socket

-* Processes send & receive Messages from network app. via Socket.
-* A network socket is a set of APIs.
-* like a door: application -> (socket) -> transport -> ...

 ## application layer protocol

 * open protocols: SMTP, HTTP, FTP, Telnet